2019–20 Detroit City FC season: U.S. Open Cup

-Detroit will enter the 2020 U.S. Open Cup with the rest of the National Independent Soccer Association teams in the Second Round.
-It was announced on 29 January that their first opponent would be USL Championship side El Paso Locomotive FC.
+Detroit was set to enter the 2020 U.S. Open Cup with the rest of the National Independent Soccer Association teams in the Second Round.
+It was announced on January 29 that their first opponent would be USL Championship side El Paso Locomotive FC.
+The competition was suspended on March 13 due to the COVID-19 pandemic, and officially cancelled on August 17.